Kimluur/RiskSniffer/README.md

  To be able to run this project, you need to add the DEV version of MITM-proxy to this folder with the standard name: mitmproxy
 	also dont forget to venv\Scripts\activate in your ide, if you want to test your mitm proxy.

+	Rightnow the program is a work in progress, but later you can run the main file in src, what will run the whole program